skoruba/IdentityServer4.Admin/README.md

 - Tests:

   - `Skoruba.IdentityServer4.Admin.IntegrationTests` - xUnit project that contains the integration tests for AdminUI

+  - `Skoruba.IdentityServer4.Admin.Api.IntegrationTests` - xUnit project that contains the integration tests for AdminUI Api

   - `Skoruba.IdentityServer4.Admin.UnitTests` - xUnit project that contains the unit tests for AdminUI